lindig/xs-shipyard/README.md

 number of packages inside the container.
 The `Makefile` supports this by creating Docker images that already have these installed:

-    make xapi
+    make trunk-ring3/xapi
     make CITRIX= xapi       # when working outside citrix

-This creates a container `lindig/xs-shipyard-xapi` that has all packages pre-installed for compiling the `xapi` component:
+This creates a container `lindig/xs-shipyard-xapi:trunk-ring3` that has all packages pre-installed for compiling the `xapi` component:

-    make xapi
+    make trunk-ring3/xapi
     git clone git://github.com/xapi-project/xen-api.git
     cd xen-api
     docker run --rm -itv $PWD:/mnt lindig/xs-shipyard-xapi